 Average Annual Salary: $67,160

-For the second year in a row, Boulder is the best place to live in in the U.S., out of the 150 most populous metro areas in the country.
-Based on the desirability survey and excellent education for high schoolers, Boulder has a positive reputation among U.S. residents.
-People living in Boulder also enjoy a high quality of life with great mountain views from their windows and an average annual salary of $67,160.
+For the second year in a row, Boulder is the best city to live in the U.S., out of the 150 most populous metro areas in the country.
+Based on the desirability survey and excellent higher education for high schoolers, Boulder has a positive reputation among many residents in the country.
+People living in Boulder also enjoy a high quality of life with great mountain views from their windows and an average yearly salary of $67,160.

 #2 Raleigh and Durham, North Carolina